AndreaPontrandolfo/sheriff/README.md

 ## <a name="philosophy"></a>💭 Philosophy / Why / Motivations

 This library is very opinionated, but it's for the better.
 I took a lot of decisions so you don't have too [^2].
 You can now quickstart static analysis in all your Typescript projects with ease.
 It's just 1 `npm install`.<br>
 You can think of `sheriff` like `prettier` or `create-react-app`.
-It's a tool that tool that comes battery-packed with optimal defaults.
+It's a tool that comes battery-packed with optimal defaults.
 It remove configuration decisions from the equation, so you or your team can focus on developing the actual product.<br>
 And if you don't like something, you can easily override it, and just as easily you can extend it (see: [usage](#usage)).

 [^2]: This config is particularly useful for big teams with developers of various skill levels.
 I worked in a lot of different projects and teams through the years and i got accustomed to seeing all kinds of mistake being made. `sheriff` was made to prevent all of those mistakes.
 It is battle-tested in real-world scenarios, and shines especially in such scenarios.